Huey, Dewey, and Louie: Television

 Huey, Dewey, and Louie starred in the 1987 animated television series DuckTales, in which they went on adventures with their great-uncle, Scrooge McDuck, after their "Unca Donald" left them with him to enlist in the U.S. Navy.
 The boys' personalities in this series were mainly based on their comic book appearances versus the theatrical shorts.
-In the 1996 series Quack Pack, the three were portrayed as teenagers and given distinct personalities, with Huey serving as the group's leader, Dewey as a computer whiz, and Louie as a sports enthusiast.
+In the 1996 series Quack Pack, the three were portrayed as teenagers and given further distinct personalities, with Huey serving as the group's leader, Dewey as a computer whiz, and Louie as a sports enthusiast.
+Quack Pack also established their real full names to be Hubert Duck (Huey), Deuteronomy D. Duck (Dewey), and Louis Duck (Louie).
 After Quack Pack, the boys were reverted to their original ages for most appearances, including the 1999 series Mickey Mouse Works.
 An exception was the 2001 series House of Mouse, in which they served as the house band in a variety of different styles (most commonly as "The Quackstreet Boys").

 In the 2017 DuckTales series, the brothers are once again given distinct designs, voices, and personalities: Huey is intelligent and logical, Dewey is adventurous and excitable, and Louie is laid-back and cunning.
 The boys move to Scrooge's mansion with Donald after Dewey accidentally destroys their houseboat and travel the world on adventures with their uncles.
 They also have different roles: Huey is a Junior Woodchuck, Dewey likes to go on adventures, and Louie wants to be wealthy like Scrooge, except that he likes to do everything the easy way.
-This iteration also changed Dewey's real name to Dewford, while making Dingus his middle name, and Louie's real name to Llewellyn.
+This iteration also changed Dewey's real given name to Dewford (while making Dingus his middle name) and Louie's real given name to Llewellyn, while Huey maintained his real given name Hubert from Quack Pack.
 In the second season, the boys are reunited with their long-lost mother Della, who reveals she intended to name them "Jet (Huey), Turbo (Dewey), and Rebel (Louie)" before she disappeared, after which Donald named them instead.